letsencrypt/website/content/en/docs/glossary.md

 {{% def id="ISRG" name="Internet Security Research Group" abbr="ISRG" %}} The organization behind [Let's Encrypt](#def-LE): https://www.abetterinternet.org/about/.
 [Wikipedia](https://en.wikipedia.org/wiki/Internet_Security_Research_Group) {{% /def %}}

-{{% def id="Issuer" name="Issuer" %}} A certificate field describing which certificate signed the current one.
+{{% def id="issuer" name="Certificate issuer" %}} The "Issuer" field of a certificate describes which certificate signed the current one.
 For instance, the Issuer field of a Let's Encrypt end-entity certificate might be "Issuer: C = US, O = Let's Encrypt, CN = Let's Encrypt Authority X3".
 It commonly contains fields like [Common Name](#def-CN), Country, and Organization.
 The Issuer field always matches some certificate's [Subject](#def-Subject) field.
 For [self-signed](#def-self-signed) certificates like [roots](#def-root), the Issuer is the same as the Subject.
 The term "issuer" may also be used to indicate a certificate that issues other certificates (an [intermediate](#def-intermediate) or root), or an organization that issues certificates.{{% /def %}}

-{{% def id="Key-pair" name="Key-pair" %}} A combination of a private key and public key used to sign or encrypt.
+{{% def id="key-pair" name="Key-pair" %}} A combination of a private key and public key used to sign or encrypt.
 The public key is commonly embedded in a certificate, while the private key is stored on its own and should be kept secret.
 A key pair can be used to encrypt and decrypt, to sign and verify data, or to negotiate secondary keys, depending on the application.
 [Wikipedia](https://en.wikipedia.org/wiki/Public-key_cryptography) {{% /def %}}

 {{% def id="leaf" name="Leaf certificate (end-entity certificate)" %}} Most commonly, a certificate signed by an [intermediate](#def-intermediate), valid for a set of domains and not able to sign other certificates.
 This is the type of certificate that [ACME clients](#def-ACME-client) request, and that [web servers](#def-web-server) use.
 [Wikipedia](https://en.wikipedia.org/wiki/Public_key_certificate#End-entity_or_leaf_certificate) {{% /def %}}